Fertilize Avocado Tree

 This is the reason that most of the soil tests that homeowners purchase don’t typically measure for nitrogen.
 The test will only “… give you available nitrogen levels at the time of sampling,” Allen concludes.

 So, yes, give your avocado an application of nitrogen fertilizer (21-7-14) once a year.
-We found it at Home Depot and at Walmart.
+We found it at Home Depot.
 The amount to apply varies as to the person giving advice, but the most common is that the tree requires 1.5 to 2 lbs. of actual nitrogen per year.

 “Actual nitrogen?” “… a 50 pound bag of a 21-7-14 fertilizer is 21% nitrogen, 7% phosphorus, and 14% potassium.
 To figure the actual pounds of the nutrient, just multiply the weight of the bag times the percent – 50 x 0.21 = 10.5 pounds of actual nitrogen in the 50 pound bag.”
 [Mike Morrow, Texas A&M University]